This page is for the original Black Mask, Roman Sionis. For the second character to use the name Black Mask, see: Jeremiah Arkham

 Unbeknownst to anyone, Black Mask survived his fall, and spent the next several months in hiding, planning his return to power.
 A perfect opportunity came when an enormous cross-city gang war erupted, due to Stephanie Brown faultily implementing Batman's "War Games" strategem in an attempt to impress the Caped Crusader.
 Taking advantage of the chaos, the crimelord began to build allies while keeping his own involvement secret - though Hush rebuffed him, the Russian mobster Alexandra Kosov accepted his offer of partnership.
 As gang violence continued to ravage Gotham, Black Mask slowly began to gather information and exacerbate the chaos, all while murdering some competitors - such as Diego Escabedo - and threatening others - such as the Ventriloquist and Scarface - into allying with him.

 Black Mask then returned to the apartment where he had been holding and torturing Spoiler, only to find that the vigilante had freed herself in his absence.
-A second battle ensued between the two; though Spoiler demonstrated far more viciousness in the "rematch", Black Mask was still able to achieve victory when the young heroine hesitated over whether to kill him.
+A second battle ensued between the two; though Spoiler demonstrated far more viciousness in the "rematch", Black Mask was still able to achieve victory when the young heroine hesitated at the thought of killing him.
 Subsequently, the crimelord shot Spoiler in the shoulder and kicked her down a flight of stairs, telling her that she was free to run, as he had no more use for her.
-As the heavily-injured Spoiler stumbled through Gotham in search of Batman, her tormentor began the final stage of his plan, using the information that Hush had earlier given him.
-Black Mask soon traveled to Gotham's North End, having gathered a large mob of surviving criminals (including Killer Croc and the Scarecrow) and taking reporter Arturo Rodriguez (as well as his cameraman) as semi-hostages; their destination, which Black Mask - now the publicly-recognized leader of Gotham's underworld - believed to be the Batcave, was in fact Oracle's clock tower headquarters.
+As the heavily-injured Spoiler stumbled through Gotham in search of Batman, Black Mask began the final stage of his plan, using the information that Hush had earlier given him.
+He soon traveled to Gotham's North End, having gathered a large mob of surviving criminals (including Killer Croc and the Scarecrow) and taking reporter Arturo Rodriguez (as well as his cameraman) as semi-hostages; their destination, which Black Mask - now the publicly-recognized leader of Gotham's underworld - believed to be the Batcave, was in fact Oracle's clock tower headquarters.

 Reversal of Fortunes

 Though Black Mask now controlled nearly all of Gotham's vices - drugs, extortions, weapons-running, etc. - and even the services of "supervillains" such as the Mad Hatter and Mr. Freeze, his rule over the city was soon challenged in the "Under the Hood" story arc by a new and ruthless vigilante calling himself the Red Hood.
 The Red Hood began a one-man war on the crimelord's empire almost immediately, starting by forcing Gotham's top eight street dealers to ally with him instead of Black Mask.
-At first, Black Mask dismissed the newcomer as a serious threat, but the Red Hood soon proved the crimelord's sense of priorities wrong by sabotaging an enormous weapons shipment that the crimelord had planned; under the cover of night, he activated a model of the battle android Amazo (which Batman and Nightwing ultimately neutralized) and stole a crate containing over one hundred pounds of Kryptonite, but not before destroying most of the cargo with a bomb.
-A furious Black Mask then tried to "purchase" the Kryptonite back from the vigilante, planning to have Mr. Freeze kill him at the exchange site, but the plan was rendered utterly useless by the arrival of Batman and Nightwing.
+At first, Black Mask dismissed the newcomer as a serious threat, but the Red Hood soon proved the crimelord by sabotaging an enormous weapons shipment that Black Mask had planned; under the cover of night, the vigilante activated a model of the battle android Amazo (which Batman and Nightwing ultimately neutralized) and stole a crate containing over one hundred pounds of Kryptonite, but not before destroying most of the remaining cargo with a bomb.
+A furious Black Mask then tried to "purchase" the Kryptonite back, planning to have Mr. Freeze kill the Red Hood at the exchange site, but the plan was rendered utterly useless by the arrival of Batman and Nightwing.

 Black Mask's fortunes took an even steeper downturn during the "War Crimes" storyline, as the emergence of "reformer" Aaron Black (really Cluemaster in disguise) inspired Gotham to take a renewed interest in the events that surrounded the "War Games" debacle - specifically, the death of Stephanie Brown, AKA the Spoiler.
 At first, Black Mask hoped to capitalize on the wave of negative publicity raised by Black, going so far as to disguise himself as Batman and attacking (and sometimes outright killing) every person with some sort of connection to Stephanie.
 The crimelord's hopes of sullying Batman's image even further, however, were complicated when his attempted murder of Aaron Black himself was interrupted by the Joker.
 As Black Mask fought the Ace of Knaves, the real Batman arrived on the scene, broke up the fight, and gave chase to Black Mask; after a lengthy chase, the crimelord very narrowly managed to escape the Dark Knight's clutches.